BioMedIA-MBZUAI/FissionFusion/README.md

     ```

 2. ### Fast Geometric Generation:
     a) For the fast geometric generation experiments, we first get the models for different learning rates fixing the seed = 1 and augmentation = Heavy.
-We get a total of 8 models.
+We get 6 models for each learning rate including the initial model.

     ```bash
     python finetune.py --config './configs/pre_fgg_finetuning.yaml'